There hasn’t been a better time to start a web design business. Don’t take my word for it – just look at these stats:

 This may sound daunting at first, but trust me, it isn’t.

-The whole process of selecting a web hosting provider and a domain name is very straightforward, and there are tons of guidelines online that can really help you narrow down your search.
+The process of selecting a web hosting provider and a domain name is very straightforward, and there are tons of online guidelines that can help you narrow down your search.
 I’ve compiled the best ones for you below:

 Tips for Picking the Right Domain Name